glsignal/omniauth-gimmebar/README.md

 # OmniAuth Gimmebar

-The unofficial OmniAuth strategy for authenticating with Gimmebar as an OAuth2 provider.
+The unofficial OmniAuth strategy for authenticating with Gimmebar's OAuth2 style endpoints.

 To make use of this strategy, you will need to [register your application](https://gimmebar.com/apps)